rasajna-create/Bureaucracy-Management-Agent/README.md

 **What are you deliberately NOT doing?
 (Optional)**

-[Things you're leaving out, or N/A (max 200 characters)]
+We are deliberately not storing the PII data on a cloud database to protect privacy.

 ---

 ## 5. Why an Agentic Approach?

+**What does your agent decide or do on its own?**

 It decides which bureaucracy domain applies, checks the user’s vault against applicable requirements, identifies exactly what’s missing, chooses when to retrieve data or call a tool, and determines whether an action can be automated or requires user confirmation first.

-Why wouldn't a fixed script, if-else rules, or a simple chatbot be enough?
+**Why wouldn't a fixed script, if-else rules, or a simple chatbot be enough?**

 Bureaucracy involves changing rules and messy, conditional cases that hardcoded logic can’t handle well.
 A chatbot can generate answers but doesn’t maintain document state, query systems, or execute actions.
 An agent dynamically reasons, retrieves data, and uses tools to complete workflows.